postsharp/Metalama.Samples/examples/caching/caching-2/README.md

 [!metalama-project-buttons .]

-In this example, we will build upon the previous example where we created a caching aspect.
-This aspect has proven to be simple yet powerful.
-However, it has certain limitations.
-One significant shortcoming which requires addressing is that the aspect does not support `void` methods or methods with `out` or `ref` parameters.
-Attempting to apply the aspect to such methods results in invalid code, often causing confusion to the user.
-This time, we will address these shortfalls by asking the aspect to notify users of the invalid target declaration by reporting an error.
+In this example, we will enhance the caching aspect created in the previous example.
+Although powerful, it has certain limitations.
+A significant shortcoming we aim to address now is that the aspect generates invalid code when applied to `void` methods or methods with `out` or `ref` parameter, causing user confusion.
+To prevent this, we will update the aspect to report an error to the user when an invalid method is targeted.

+To achieve this, we will implement the <xref:Metalama.Framework.Eligibility.IEligible`1.BuildEligibility*> method.
+This method not only checks for errors but also ensures that such declarations will no longer recommend the aspect in the code refactoring menu of your IDE.

+[!metalama-file CacheAttribute.cs from="Start" to="End"]

+An error is now reported when the user tries to apply the aspect to an unsupported method:
 [!metalama-file ../../tests/Metalama.Samples.Caching2.Tests/Eligibility.cs]

-## Aspect Code

-To report an error when the aspect is applied to an invalid target declaration, we implement the <xref:Metalama.Framework.Eligibility.IEligible`1.BuildEligibility*> method.
-Implementing this method does more than check for errors.
-It ensures that these declarations will no longer recommend the aspect from the code refactoring menu of your Integrated Development Environment (IDE).

-[!metalama-file CacheAttribute.cs from="Start" to="End"]

 > [!div class="see-also"]
 > <xref:eligibility>